Transport

 Most buses do not have air conditioning and can be crowded during peak hours.
 Journeys take longer than driving due to frequent stops, but the bus is a genuinely authentic way to experience local life.

-Journey time to the main tourist areas: Grand Baie (north) approx. 1 hour; Flic en Flac (west) approx. 45 minutes; Belle Mare (east) approx. 20 minutes.
+SSR International Airport is located at Plaisance in the south-east.
+Journey times: Grand Baie (north) approx. 1 hour; Flic en Flac (west) approx. 45 minutes; Belle Mare (east) approx. 20 minutes.

 Driving in Mauritius